Bira/octopus-carnival/_posts/2023-06-24-hells-rebels-3-part-3.md

 to happen if the players have been neglecting that aspect of the game.
 The PCs are on the clock here and every little advantage helps.

-As mentioned above, the party starts at 9PM.
+The party starts at 9PM.
 At 10PM, they have a special "Dance of the Damned" event that takes up half an hour.
-At midnight the unmasking ceremony happens and Crizmerkis springs the ambush with the aim of killing every single guest in the house.
+At midnight an unmasking ceremony happens and Crizmerkis springs the ambush with the aim of killing every single guest in the house.

 PCs should carefully manage their masque points, with some of the party making an effort to mingle and gain more while the rest spend them on exploration